Nor'easter threatens 55 million Americans from the Mid-Atlantic states to New England. Snow, wind and flooding are in store - KESQ

 “This storm is likely to strengthen at a rate, and to an intensity, equivalent to only the most powerful hurricanes, so the high-end potential of this storm cannot be overstated,” CNN meteorologist Brandon Miller said.
 “But with nor’easters, like in real estate, it will all come down to location, location, location.”

-Portions of northeastern North Carolina and southeastern Virginia could see up to three inches of snow, with winds as high as 35 mph, according to the National Weather Service.
+Portions of northeastern North Carolina and southeastern Virginia could see up to 3 inches of snow, with winds as high as 35 mph, according to the National Weather Service.

 And once the storm reaches the East Coast, it can dump as many as 14 inches of snow in portions of Connecticut and New York, where wind gusts may reach as high as 55 mph, the NWS predicts.
 But forecast models remained uncertain Thursday.

-In neighboring New Jersey, northeastern parts of the state can see up to nine inches of snow as winds gusts reach as high as 50 mph, the NWS said.
+In neighboring New Jersey, northeastern parts of the state can see up to 9 inches of snow as winds gusts reach as high as 50 mph, the NWS said.

-The storm could also drop up to 8 inches of snow in Philadelphia, while portions of Delaware may see 10 inches, according to multiple forecast models.
+The storm could also drop up to 8 inches of snow in Philadelphia, while portions of Delaware may see as many as 10 inches, according to multiple forecast models.

-Plus, the storm is expected bring some coastal flooding as well as extremely cold temperatures, the Weather Prediction Center said.
+Pus, coastal flooding as well as extremely cold temperatures are a possibility, the Weather Prediction Center warned.

 The stronger the storm, the greater the surge of water along the coast will be.